cjromaa/Face_Secure/README.md

 # Secure Facial Recognition System

-## PLEASE NOTE THIS IS STILL A WIP PROJECT!
+## PLEASE NOTE THIS IS STILL A WIP PROJECT AND IS NOT FULLY READY TO BE DEPLOYED!

 ## Description
 This project, titled "Secure Facial Recognition System," integrates advanced technologies such as OpenCV, TensorFlow, and the OpenAI GPT API to create a comprehensive facial recognition and information retrieval system.
 The system is capable of identifying individuals from a dataset of facial images, querying a MySQL database for their information, and then dynamically generating a personalized HTML page with this information.